Petit Saint Vincent

 Petit St Vincent, known locally as PSV, is an island 40 mi south of St. Vincent in the Grenadine islands.
 It is the southernmost island in Saint Vincent and the Grenadines.
 The island is privately owned and operates as a resort.
 The resort has 22 one- and two-bedroom cottages and villas.
 Since 2013, it has been a part of the Small Luxury Hotels of the World hotel chain.

 Location

-View of Petit Saint Vincent from Petite Martinique.
+View of Petit Saint Vincent from Petite Martinique in Grenada.

 Petit St Vincent is located in the southern part of the Grenadines island chain, to the north of Carriacou and Petite Martinique and south of Palm Islands and Union Island.